iv461/icey/README.md

 # More features

-- C++20 coroutines, aka.
-Async/await:
+TODO
 -

 # Dependencies:

 - ROS 2 (tested on Humble)
 - Boost Hana
-- C++20 ir required for the parameters struct feature and coroutine-support
+- C++20 is required for the parameters struct feature and coroutine-support

 # Build and test